Under California leave laws, employees have the right to take an unpaid leave of absence for certain events, including:

 Like caring for a sick child, spouse, or parent, eligible employees can take up to 12 weeks of protected leave for the employee’s own serious health conditions.

-An employer is allowed to some certification or evidence of the health condition.
+An employer is allowed to require some certification or evidence of the health condition.
 This may include a certification issued by a health care provider of the employee.

 Under California law, employers have to provide employees with enough time to vote if the voter does not have enough time outside of working hours to vote.
 This generally provides for up to 2 hours of paid time off to vote, either at the beginning or end of the employee’s shift (unless otherwise agreed to).

 If an employee intends to take time off to vote, the employee has to give the employer notice at least 3 days prior to the voting date.8

 Employees are generally able to take leave to serve jury duty or act as a subpoenaed witness.
 An employer cannot discharge or discriminate against an employee for taking time off to serve jury duty or subpoena leave, as long as the employee gives the employer reasonable notice.9

 California law does not require employers to pay employees for jury duty.
 However, many employers have some jury duty policy to compensate employees for time away to serve on a jury.

 Employers cannot discriminate or retaliate against an employee for taking leave from work to obtain domestic violence protection.
 Eligible employees include a victim of